Wakanda/sources-angular-wakanda/app/scripts/services/angular-wakanda-connector/README.md

 Then simply run `grunt build` or `grunt build-debug` (if you want the version with sourcemaps)

 Watch/reload tasks on the `grunt serve` of the main Gruntfile.js were added, they will automatically rebuild then reload the min file.
-For the moment, those tasks arent activated.

-Change the line above by this line :
+In development, the above lines are changed to :

     <script src="scripts/services/angular-wakanda-connector/angular-wakanda-connector.debug.min.js"></script>